 On the sides, unbonded of the residence, appear vertical louvers with the variable spacing which act as an envelope for the building, acting as a filter between the external and the internal.

 The Mirante House is a contemporary architecture project with strong modernist origins.
 The project also proposes a relation to the view, Nature and the gardens.

-Sustainable solutions were also incorporated to the Mirante House Project such as plant watering system with water stored from the rain, warming system powered by solar energy, crossed ventilation in most ambients and main structure made from steel, a recyclable material with less environmental impact.
+Sustainable solutions were also incorporated into the Mirante House Project such as a plant watering system with water stored from the rain, warming system powered by solar energy, crossed ventilation in most ambients and main structure made from steel, recyclable material with less environmental impact.

 Photographs by Rafaela Netto and Renato Caiuby

 For more creative inspiration, you are welcome to follow Archi-living.com on social media.